NREL/sparkctl/docs/tutorials/run_spark_jobs.md

-# Run Python jobs on an Spark Cluster on an HPC
+# Run jobs on an Spark Cluster on an HPC

-In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Python jobs via the PySpark API.
+In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs with `spark-submit`.

 1. Allocate compute nodes, such as with Slurm.
 This example acquires 4 CPUs and 30 GB of memory for the Spark master process and user application + Spark driver and 2 complete nodes for Spark